capnmidnight/Calla/README.md

 ### Name

-"Jitsi" is the Bulgarian word for "wires", so "Calla" is the Bulgarian word for "Vines".
-Apparently, "Jitsi" is also the Swahili word for "Juice", so in my mind, this project is Grape Vines.
-Yes, I name all of my projects after plants.
+Calla is a type of Lily, and it sounds like "making a call".
+I name all of my projects after plants.